I made a Russian Ural track-based rocket launcher. It was built in May 2015.

 It has vacant space between the launcher and spare tire.
 There is a large step in the middle, maybe they often work on here.

 Because this track is a 6-wheel drive, I think the off-road performance was good.

-It is a large sense of accomplishment after completed military truck which I have been wanting to challenge.
-At first, I’m worried it’s all right, I tried carefully temporarily assembled the parts and possible to avoid disaster.
-I suppose the three-color camouflage of modern Russians good looks, it becomes one of the nice collection items.
+It is a large sense of accomplishment after completing the military truck which I have been wanting to challenge.
+At first, I’m worried it’s all right, I tried carefully temporarily assembled the parts and possibly avoid disaster.
+I suppose the three-color camouflage of modern Russian’s good looks, it becomes one of the nice collection items.